Kafanchan: Traditional stools

 There are also the stools of the Eze Ndi-Igbo of the Igbo people and Oba of Yoruba in Kafanchan.

 Infrastructure

 The town has several public educational institutions including primary, secondary and tertiary schools, a High court, a Magistrates' court, police stations, multiple commercial bank buildings, a branch station of the Nigerian Television Authority (NTA), a General Hospital (Sir Patrick Ibrahim Yakowa Memorial Hospital).
 The town also houses the headquarters of a Christian ministry, Throneroom (Trust) Ministry.

 Transportation

 Railway

 Kafanchan's railway station is the headquarters of one of the Nigerian Railway Corporation (NRC) seven national districts and hubs, the North Central District, comprising states such as Benue, Kaduna, Nasarawa and Plateau States, whose rail network links Nigeria's south and north.

 The town lies at the middle of a railway line connecting Port Harcourt, Enugu, Kafanchan, Kuru, Bauchi, and finally Maiduguri.

 Air

-The closest airport to the town is the Yakubu Gowon Airport, Jos.
+The closest airport to the town is the Yakubu Gowon Airport (IATA: JOS), Jos.

 Roads

+Sports

+Kafanchan has a township stadium, located in its Takum district.